BrennoDom/qt-ads/README.md

 nested structs, unions, arrays, enums and individual bits — in an editable tree that updates in real time.

+## Why this exists

+On Windows you can watch and force PLC variables live from the TwinCAT **XAE Shell**.
+On **Linux there is no XAE Shell**, so there is no built-in way to monitor variables for debugging.
+This project fills that gap: a native Linux tool that talks to the controller over ADS and gives you the same live monitor-and-edit workflow — no Windows engineering station required.

 ## Screenshots

 ### Live variable tree